6-5 Interface: Locating an invoicing error in Sierra and how to resubmit it

 - The fund code in the Sierra record is not properly linked to Mainestreet (See: Creating a fund code in Sierra).

 Check the order records on the excluded invoice(s) in Sierra for any other above errors.
-If the problem is with the vendor or fund codes being linked incorrectly, fix those issues before reprocessing the invoice.*
+If the problem is with incorrectly linked vendor or fund codes, fix those issues before reprocessing the invoice.*

 *Remember that you will need to “zero out” the invoice with errors in Sierra first before you reprocess it with corrections.
 This will return the fund balances back to normal before the second invoice charge is applied.
-Essentially, you will be “double-billing” that fund in Sierra if you don’t do that, and financial reports will be inaccurate.
+Essentially, you will be “double-billing” that fund in Sierra if you don’t do that, and our fund balances will be inaccurate.

-To “zero out” an invoice, follow the instructions for Invoicing for check payments with the following modifications:
+To “zero out” an invoice in Sierra, follow the instructions for Invoicing for check payments with the following modifications:

 - Enter a / z , at the end of the invoice number.
 This prevents this invoice from being sent to Mainestreet as a negative/credit.